top of page

 Pre-Fieldwork Training

-• Session 1: Introductions & Expedition Briefing
+• Session 1: Expedition Briefing

 • Session 2: Amazonian Cosmologies